EMTelias/MeLiSearch/README.md

 `npm run prereq`

-To run the project add the following line
+To run the project run the following line

 `npm run start`